 WHY IT'S IMPORTANT TO CHANGE DRIVE CAPACITORS

 Capacitors are found in each and every variable speed drive and are one of the biggest causes of drive failure.
 They are used within drives to store electrical current and absorb the AC ripple to deliver a smooth DC voltage.
-Capacitors have a finite lifespan which we often see cut short due to the environments the VSDs are installed in without proper maintenance to counteract environmental impact.
+Capacitors have a finite lifespan which we often see cut short due to two reasons - the environment the VSDs are installed in and lack of proper maintenance to counteract environmental impact.

 What speeds up a capacitors deterioration?